prithvisimha197/goal_tracker_microservice/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+# About
+- The microservice (REST API) embedded on MYSQL performs CRUD Operations for the goal tracking.
+- This REST API would be used by the Goal Tracker UI (Coming Soon).

-Things you may want to cover:
+# Things you require to run this miocroservice:

-* Ruby version
+- Ruby version 2.7

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+- RSpec
+- Bundler
+- Postman

+# Instructions:
+- Clone the repo
+- run bundle install
+- rails s
+- Hit the endpoints through Postman